Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ~

 Canadian Pierre dit Desroches, son of Pierre Boucher and Hélène Gaudry dit Bourbonnière of St.-Nicolas Parish, Québec, married Anne, daughter of Étienne Hébert, at Grand-Pré in February 1714.
-They moved to Port-Toulouse, Île Royale, today's Cape Breton Island, and had two children, a daughter and a son.
-Their daughter married into the Touquerand family at Louisbourg in January 1832.
-Their son, Honoré dit Villedieu, born probably at Port-Toulouse in c1716, married Marie-Anne Marres dit La Sonde at Port-Toulouse in c1743.
-Evidently no member of this family emigrated to Louisiana either.
+They had two children, a daughter and a son.
+They moved to Port-Toulouse, Île Royale, today's Cape Breton Island, in c1722.
+Their daughter married into the Touquerand family at Louisbourg in January 1732.
+Their son, Honoré dit Villedieu, born probably at Grand-Pré in c1716, married Marie-Anne, daughter of Bernard Marres dit La Sonde and Judith Petitpas, at Port-Toulouse in c1743, where Marie-Anne had been born.
+In February 1752, a French official counted the couple at Port-Toulouse with three children: Bélonie, age 8; Marie-Josèphe, age 4; and Jean, age 2.
+Evidently no member of this family emigrated to Louisiana.

 ~